spxp/spxp-specs/SPXP-Spec.md

 16](#16-profile-connections), then the reader key is exchanged as part of the connection process.

 ## 14 Restrain encrypted data
-Although private data is encrypted, it is good practice to still limit access to it to protect against a key loss.
+Although private data is encrypted, it is good practice to limit access in order to protect against a key loss.
 In the context of this protocol, it also prevents unauthorised readers from discovering the existence of data beyond their access level.
 All SPXP endpoints support the additional query parameter `reader`, which takes a comma separated list of reader key